 Woodside Energy Limited and the UN Sustainable Development Goals

 On 1 January 2016, the United Nations Sustainable Development Goals (SDGs) came into effect.
 The 17 SDGs aim to tackle some of the world’s most pressing economic, environmental and social issues.
 Each of the 17 SDGs includes specific targets that cover everything from poverty to human rights, and environmental preservation to climate change.
-Woodside is already making a positive contribution to the SDGs, examples of which are captured throughout this report through the display of relevant SDG icons.
-A list of selected Woodside activities that contribute to the SDGs can be found on our 2017 Sustainable Development Report (SDR),
+Woodside is already making a positive contribution to the SDGs, examples of which are captured throughout our Sustainable Development Report (SDR) through the display of relevant SDG icons.
+A list of selected Woodside activities that contribute to the SDGs can be found in the SDR,

 find out more.